Science Education Series

 What makes UC MSCs unique?

-• Immunomodulation: They can dial down excessive inflammation.
+• Immunomodulation: They reduce excessive inflammation.

 • Paracrine signaling: They secrete growth factors that support tissue repair.